 If you're working remotely with your attorney, you may need to independently save your iPhone text messages and iMessages and send them electronically to your lawyer.
 Here is our step-by-step guide for preparing and sending your text message transcripts with the needed meta-data/information to your lawyer.
 We'll start with a brief overview of all of the steps, and then dig into each one with more detail.

-- Plug your iPhone or iPad in to your computer, open iTunes, and make a backup of your device.
+- Plug your iPhone or iPad in to your computer and make a backup of your device.

-- Open Decipher Text Message, and select your iPhone.
+- Open Decipher Text Message, select your iPhone.

-- Select the contact or multiple contacts you for which need to send text messages to your attorney.
+- Select the contact for which need to send text messages to your attorney.

-- Press Export > Export Current Conversation > Text, Photos, and Attachments.
+- Press Export > Export Current Conversation, and choose a format (PDF or HTML)

-- Zip/Compress the resulting folder of your iPhone texts and photos/videos.
+- (Optional) Zip/Compress the resulting folder of your iPhone texts and photos/videos.

-- Send the zip file to your attorney.
+- Send the file of your text messages to your attorney.

 The most reliable way to get Messages app data out of your iPhone is through the built-in iOS backup via iTunes.